-Children’s author/illustrator Roxie Munro has collaborated with OCG Studios to create Roxie’s A-MAZE-ing Vacation Adventure.
+Children’s author/illustrator Roxie Munro has collaborated with OCG Studios to create Roxie’s A-MAZE-ing Vacation Adventure (April 2011).
 Sixteen screens of mini-mazes make up a gigantic maze that takes players through cities, farmland, freeways, and wilderness.
 Along the way, users search for hidden numbers, letters, and objects.

 Munro’s characteristically detailed illustration style gets revved up here.
 As in her books (Mazescapes, Amazement Park), the mazes are complex and varied: roads and footpaths lead to a slope to ski or a river to raft, with dead ends disguised as construction sites, road blocks, driveways to private homes, or roundabouts.
 The landscapes are full of tiny, often interactive, vignettes, like a zoo with elephants that trumpet and a field that blooms with flowers.
 One especially effective screen places amusement park rides along a footpath; following the path triggers each ride to begin moving.
 Similar both in concept and in organization to Mazescapes, the app’s interactivity is heightened as kids tap the screen and make things happen.

 Another cool feature is the ability to move from the default car to other forms of transportation (including a canoe, a raft, and a hot air balloon) in order to explore different terrains.
 Not every vehicle is steerable — it’d be fun to actually control the plane, for instance — but it’s still satisfying to figure out what vehicle to use to overcome obstacles and move on to the next part of the maze.